Leo Marcus

 "Please permit me to say something about the past, present, and future of SoCal.

-I believe I am the longest still active participant in the workshop.
-(Don Spuehler and Jack Clausen were among the originals, but they have not attended the workshop for many years.)
+I believe I am the longest still-active participant in the workshop (Don Spuehler and Jack Clausen were among the originals, but they have not attended the workshop for many years).
 My first year was 1978, the San Diego Chamber Music Workshop's second year of existence after its founding by Ron.

 In the late 50's and early 60's I lived on Canyon Drive in Hollywood, directly across the street from the Clausen's.
 Their father, Leslie Clausen, was the head of the music department at LACC, and there was a lot of chamber music going on in that house, with the three kids Jack, Meredith, and Jeanie playing viola, cello, and violin.
 A frequent visitor was Jack’s Hollywood High School classmate, Ron Goldman, although I never met him at the time.

 Later on, while a student at Harvey Mudd majoring in Math, I ran into Meredith who was a student at Scripps.
 Her boyfriend, and later husband, Peter Kissin, was an excellent violinist and swimmer, and also was a math major at HMC.
 We three formed a trio under the tutelage of Jasha Veissi at Scripps, and the first piece we chose to work on was the Schubert E-flat.
-Sure --- why not start with one of the hardest and best!?
+Sure -- why not start with one of the hardest and best!?

 The truth is, I don't remember a lot about Ron in those early days.
-What I do remember-- and can still feel! -- was the thrill of playing for the first time some of the great, great pieces of chamber music: Brahms A major quartet and first piano trio, Faure C minor quartet, Mendelssohn first trio, Reger piano trio, Elgar Quintet --- suddenly finding yourself face to face with some unknown, very powerful, emotions, and becoming instantly addicted to the thrill – a lifelong addiction!
+What I do remember -- and can still feel! -- was the thrill of playing for the first time some of the great, great pieces of chamber music: Brahms A major quartet and first piano trio, Faure C minor quartet, Mendelssohn first trio, Reger piano trio, Elgar Quintet -- suddenly finding yourself face to face with some unknown, very powerful, emotions, and becoming instantly addicted to the thrill – a lifelong addiction!
 And I attended the workshop just about every summer since then.

 Ron and his wife Wynnona (with occasional other family members and friends) essentially organized and ran the workshop singlehandedly.
 One of the perennial helpers from those days was Barbara Green, wife of violin/viola participant David.

 Finally, during the 2013 session, with a sudden realization of guilt and responsibility, a group of us participants awakened to stage a “friendly coup” to relieve Ron and family from sole responsibility for running SoCal.
-Among the friendly plotters --- Amy Anderson, Adam Birnbaum, Patty Hicks, Linda Owen, Christine Schunemann, and George Valley.
+Among the friendly plotters -- Amy Anderson, Adam Birnbaum, Patty Hicks, Linda Owen, Christine Schunemann, and George Valley.

-Surveying the SoCal landscape, we realized the amount of effort and the multitude of individual tasks that it would take to make the workshop function.
-We formed a board with defined volunteer tasks for different stages of workshop preparation and execution.
-We were soon joined by Edie van Huss as treasurer and parliamentarian.
-Soon Sam Kissee joined as a non-playing volunteer (accompanying cellist Robert Zadra) and facilitated much of the day-to-day operation of the workshop.
-Another important non-playing volunteer was Sharon Horwich (accompanying cellist Jordan Horwich).
+We were soon joined by Edie van Huss as treasurer and risk manager.
+Sam Kissee joined as a non-playing volunteer (accompanying cellist Robert Zadra) and facilitated much of the day-to-day operation of the workshop.
+Another important non-playing volunteer was Sharon Allen (accompanying cellist Jordan Horwich).

 Skipping to the more recent past, the Board began to think about succession procedure.
 We more or less concluded that it would be good to have a candidate for a specific role “look over the shoulder” of the current person in that position for a year or so, and then take over at the next annual Board meeting.
 Ingrid Burger was chosen to be the president/successor to take over in 2022.
 What was particularly impressive about Ingrid’s candidacy was that she was not a many-year veteran of SoCal, with a long history of our particular brand of chamber music immersion, but a relative newbie.
 Nevertheless, she felt she was ready to take on the position.